thirdweb-dev/typescript-sdk/etc/sdk.api.md

     Transaction = "transaction"
 }

+// Warning: (ae-internal-missing-underscore) The name "extractConstructorParams" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function extractConstructorParams(metadataUri: string, storage: IStorage): Promise<{
+    type: string;
+    name: string;
+}[]>;

+// Warning: (ae-forgotten-export) The symbol "AbiSchema" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "extractConstructorParamsFromAbi" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function extractConstructorParamsFromAbi(abi: z.input<typeof AbiSchema>): {
+    type: string;
+    name: string;
+}[];

+// Warning: (ae-internal-missing-underscore) The name "fetchContractMetadata" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function fetchContractMetadata(metadataUri: string, storage: IStorage): Promise<{
+    name: string;
+    abi: {
+        type: string;
+        inputs: {
+            type: string;
+            name: string;
+        }[];
+    }[];
+    bytecode: string;
+}>;

 // Warning: (ae-internal-missing-underscore) The name "FetchError" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal